Beauty, Sincerity, Vulnerability, Engagement

-We highlight artists whose work is inspired by a social concern, and base their art in artistic quality, personal sincerity, commitment to beauty and an open-hearted vulnerability: advocacy art based in the mystical/activist "I am" or "I should," as opposed to the political/religious/oppositional "you are" or "you should."
+We partner with artists whose work is based in the mystical/activist "I am" or "I should," as opposed to the political/religious/oppositional "you are" or "you should."

 We open space for healing, reflection and engagement with those we agree with, as well as others who might seem foreign.

-September-December (Wild Project, 195 E. 3rd St., New York's East Village): IHRAF will be teaching two courses in spiritual activism throughout the fall, ten sessions each on Tuesdays and Wednesdays, 2-5 pm:
+September-December (Wild Project, 195 E. 3rd St., New York's East Village): IHRAF will be teaching two courses in Applied Mysticism throughout the fall, ten sessions each on Tuesdays and Wednesdays, 2-5 pm:

 * Great Books explores mystical thinking by reading from texts of great spiritual thinkers throughout the ages to spur us on to see our lives, and the surrounding society, from a very different perspective.
 Every week, we read 30-page excerpts of one book, then spend the class discussing the ideas, as well as how they might impact the manner in which we view the world, and our place within it.
 Further information here.